Bookr-Build-Week/Backend-/README.md

 # bookr-BE

 Bookr is your source for all things Text Book.
-Picture the AirBNB of text books, a social platform for peer reviewed text books.

 This is a Build week backend project for Bookr app.